gordonguthrie/pometo/docs/technical_reference/functions_forwardslash_or_the_replicate_function.md

 D ← 2 2 ⍴ B
 D /[2] C
 --^
-DOMAIN ERROR (LHS must be a vector or a scalar:It has a shape of [2,2]) on line 5 at character 3
+DOMAIN ERROR [LHS must be a vector or a scalar: It has a shape of [2,2] ] on line 5 at character 3
 ```

 ## Implementation Notes